 As mentioned before, the ratio of water to the amount of coffee concentrate is 4:1.

-The best way to measure it out is that for every 8 oz of water, you’ll want 2 tablespoons of Javy Coffee Concentrate.
-Fill your glass half full with ice, measure out your concentrate, fill with water or milk, and you’re all set.
+The best way to measure it out is that for every 8 oz of water, you’ll want 1-2 teaspoons of Javy Coffee Concentrate.
+Fill your glass half full with ice, measure out your concentrate, fill it with water or milk, and you’re all set.
 It’s really that easy!

 Let’s Recap What Makes Cold Brew So Special